canonical/launchpad-manual/how-to/debugging.rst

 For the Python extension perform the install on the remote host (your Buildd VM) as well.

-F1 to open the command palette and type
+F1 to open the command palette and type:

 ::

    Remote-SSH: Open SSH Configuration file

-.
 From the drop-down choose your home ssh config file (~/.ssh/config - if you don't have one create it and add your configuration).
-Add the following entry to it (for Host I have the name of my Buildd VM and for
+Add the following entry to it (for Host I have the name of my Buildd VM and for the IP of my Buildd VM):

 ::

    HostName

-the IP of my Buildd VM):

 ::